sarikasurampudi/oml/oml-restapi-services/get-started-livelabs/get-started-livelabs.md

 In this lab, you will learn how to:

-* Provision an Oracle Autonomous Database
+* Provision an Oracle Autonomous AI Database
 * Create an Oracle Machine Learning user
 * Sign into Oracle Machine Learning user interface
 * Create the CUSTOMERS360 table.